Elizabeth Falk, PTA, OPTA, NASM-PES

 It Band Massage We Recommend Ekrin B37

-Most massage guns are T-shaped.
+Most percussion massagers are T-shaped.
 This means that the handle is straight.
-Massaging yourself may not be as smooth compared to if the handle was a little more ergonomic.
-However, some guns like the Ekrin B37 have an angled handle.
+Massaging yourself may not be as smooth as if the handle were a little more ergonomic.
+However, some guns, like the Ekrin B37, have an angled handle.
 This means you can reach the difficult body spots.
-However, you may need someone to help you massage you back and traps.
+However, you may need someone to help you massage your back and traps.

 Theragun Mini For Neck And Shoulder Pain

 Never massage the front part of your neck.
 Focus only on the back part.
-Depending on what area around the neck you are trying to massage, try using an appropriate massage gun attachment.
+Depending on the area around the neck you are trying to massage, use an appropriate massage gun attachment.
 Please refer to our dedicated post for more details: How to Use Massage Gun on Neck.
 For device recommendations, check out our post on choosing the Best Massage Gun For Neck Pain.

 Back Pain Massage With Achedaway Pro

-If you’re using a massage gun to try and get rid of lower back pain, we suggest you tread carefully.
+If you’re using a massage gun to relieve lower back pain, we suggest you tread carefully.

 Use a lower setting and slowly massage away.
 We recommend the ball head here as well.

-How to use massage gun on upper back?
+Can I use a massage gun on my upper back?

 Upper Back Pain Massager

 Run the massage gun back and forth along the muscle fibers in your upper back.
 Do it for 10 seconds per section of your back.
-Again we’ll mention here that a gun with better ergonomics will do a good job.
+Again, we’ll mention here that a gun with better ergonomics will do a good job.
 The Ekrin B37 is a good example (long, angled handle).
 If you’re doing it yourself, then use the round attachment head.
-If you have a buddy helping you then they can use the flat head for maximum results.
+If you have a buddy helping you, they can use the flat head for maximum results.

 Ekrin B37s Tibialis Anterior Gastrocnemius Massager

-With legs you want to target the quads and the calves.
-We recommend the flat head here because with legs you may need something a little more intense – especially the quads.
+With legs, you want to target the quads and the calves.
+We recommend the flat head here because, with legs, you may need something a little more intense – especially the quads.
 Stay in an area for about 30 seconds before moving along.
-If your concern is cellulite on legs, make sure you read this post: can a massage gun help with cellulite.
+If your concern is cellulite on your legs, make sure you read this post: Can a massage gun help with cellulite?

 Massage Gun For Plantar Fasciitis

 You can massage the soles of your feet, especially if you’ve been running and need a bit of relief in your soles.
-You can cross one foot over the opposite knee to get a good position.
+You can cross one foot over the opposite knee for a good position.
 Start at low intensity.
-If you want to focus on particular spots try using the bullet head here.
+If you want to focus on particular spots, use the bullet head here.
 For a more generalized massage, you can use the ball head.
-We write more about the topic in our post about best massage guns for plantar fasciitis and foot pain.
+In our post, we write more about the topic of the best massage guns for plantar fasciitis and foot pain.

 Ekrin B37s Calf Massage Gun

 You can massage your calves after a leg workout session or after running.
-Move the massage gun along the calves feeling each time for sensitive spots.
-Stay on a spot for 10 seconds before moving along.
-Massage one leg for 1-2 minutes and then move on to the other leg.
+Move the massage gun along the calves, feeling each time for sensitive spots.
+Stay on the spot for 10 seconds before moving along.
+Massage one leg for 1-2 minutes, then move on to the other.
 You can use the flat head for better results.
-Check out our post on Best Massage Gun for Runners, where we give tips on how to use massage gun on calves in order to ease the achilles tendon pain.
+Check out our post on Best Massage Gun for Runners, where we give tips on using a massage gun on calves to ease Achilles tendon pain.

 Use Massage Gun For Knots